ankaAR/bestiario5e/_creatures/green-abishai.md

 ***Magic Weapons.*** The abishai's weapon attacks are magical.
 Actions

-***Multiattack.*** The abishai makes two attacks, one with its claws and one with its longsword, or it casts one spell from its Innate Spellcasting trait and makes one claw attack.
+***Multiataque.*** The abishai makes two attacks, one with its claws and one with its longsword, or it casts one spell from its Innate Spellcasting trait and makes one claw attack.

-***Longsword.*** Melee Weapon Attack: +6 to hit, reach 5 ft., one target.
-Hit: 5 (1d8 + 1) slashing damage, or 6 (1d10 + 1) slashing damage if used with two hands.
+***Longsword.*** Melee Weapon Attack: +6 al ataque, alcance 5 pies, un objetivo.
+Impacto: 5 (1d8 + 1) slashing damage, or 6 (1d10 + 1) slashing damage if used with two hands.

-***Claws.*** Melee Weapon Attack: +8 to hit, reach 5 ft., one target.
-Hit: 12 (2d8 + 3) piercing damage.
+***Claws.*** Melee Weapon Attack: +8 al ataque, alcance 5 pies, un objetivo.
+Impacto: 12 (2d8 + 3) piercing damage.
 If the target is a creature, it must succeed on a DC 16 Constitution saving throw or take 11 (2d10) poison damage and become poisoned for 1 minute.
 The poisoned target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.